 size is one way to increase power.
 However, it is sometimes

 difficult and/or expensive to use a large sample size.

 the standard deviation is small than when it is large.
-Experimenters
+For all

-can sometimes control the standard deviation by sampling from
+N = 0).
+Experimenters can sometimes control the standard deviation

-a homogeneous population of subjects or by reducing random measurement
+by sampling from a homogeneous population of subjects, by reducing

 Difference between Hypothesized and True Mean

 Naturally, the larger the effect size, the more